-The best bass baits, the hottest lunker lakes, and the best bass fishing techniques that’ll help you catch your biggest largemouth ever
+25 tips on the best bass baits, greatest lunker lakes, and the pro tactics that’ll help you catch your biggest largemouth ever

 Ten.
 Americans obsess over the number.
 We compile top 10 lists; you need 10 yards to get a first down; and in 1979, Bo Derek starred in a movie about physical perfection with the appropriate title 10.
 Only the Spinal Tap guys worried about turning it up to 11, but we were all in on the joke: Nothing’s better than reaching 10.